muhammet/rails-boilerplate/README.md

-# rails-boilerplate
+# Rails Boilerplate

-Rails boilerplate for our new rails projects
+Rails boilerplate for our new rails projects.